What makes up the Fuel Cost Recovery Factor?

 The fuel cost recovery factor has two components:

-- The estimated fuel costs for the quarter
+- The estimated fuel costs (typically calculated on a 12 month basis)

 “No profit is made on the fuel costs you pay.”

 The city does not add any costs or profits to the fuel cost.
 The fuel cost recovery factor is a direct pass through of fuel costs charged by the city’s wholesale power supplier(s), which are currently Covanta Energy Marketing, Florida Power & Light Company, Gainesville Regional Utilities, and the Orlando Utilities Commission.